Email your photos & stories

 L'Ecole de L'Air - France 1965

-We lost the Rugby & the Fencing but won the Drinking - Hands Down
+We lost the Rugby & the Fencing but won the drinking, hangovers and march past - Hands Down

 Randy Stubbington, Pete Squire, Brian Synnott, Les Quigley, Pete Glover